Make sure your pets have a Happy Halloween.

 Halloween does present some hazards for our pets.

-Here are some simple precautions that can help keep your pet happy this halloween:
+Here are some simple tips that can help keep your pet happy this halloween:

 Keep The Treat Bowl Away From Your Pets.

 Most pet owners are aware that chocolate in any form can be dangerous for cats and dogs.

 Sugar free sweets also can contain artificial sweeteners such as xylitol which can also cause serious problems for your pet.

 And remember many human foods including grapes and raisins can be toxic for your pets.

 If you suspect your pet has ingested something toxic, please call your vet immediately.